-G. If we, or a fraud prevention agency, determine that you pose a fraud or money laundering risk, we may refuse to provide the services or financing you have requested, or to employ you, or we may stop providing existing services to you.
+G. If we, or a fraud prevention agency, determine that you pose a fraud or money laundering risk, or fraud is detected you could be refused certain services, finance or employment or we may stop providing existing services to you.

 H. A record of any fraud or money laundering risk will be retained by the fraud prevention agencies, and may result in others refusing to provide services, financing or employment to you.
 If you have any questions about this, please contact us on the details above.